hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04b_data_organization.md

 ## Learning Objectives

-- Describe the RNA-seq experiment and its objectives.
+- Describe the example RNA-seq experiment and its objectives.
 - Demonstrate strategies for good data management and project organization.

 ## The Dataset